JohnSnowLabs/langtest/docs/pages/tests/test.md

 ## Accuracy Tests

 Accuracy testing is vital for evaluating a machine learning model's performance.
-It gauges the model's ability to predict outcomes on an unseen test dataset by comparing predicted and actual outputs.
+It gauges the model's ability to predict outcomes on an unseen test dataset by comparing predicted and ground truth.
 Several tests, including labelwise metrics (precision, recall, F1 score) and overall metrics (micro F1, macro F1, weighted F1), support this assessment.

 {:.table-model-big}
 | Test Category                    | Test Name                                                                                                       | Supported Tasks                                                                      |